 Positive feedback loop – house prices

-Rising house prices in 1990s and early 2000s, encouraged greater demand for buying a house.
+Rising house prices in the 1990s and early 2000s encouraged greater demand for buying a house.
 This pushed up house price to earnings ratios.

 - Herding behaviour – people follow the wisdom of crowds – with rising prices and widespread enthusiasm a sign that it would be good to join the crowd and other investors.